kkeri/fluent-hs-demo/README.md

 --- ++++++++++++++++++
 ~~~

-Note that in the last example the list is a single positive term.
+Note that a list is a single positive term.
 There is no polarisation inside lists, only at the top level.